wp-plugins/login-page-styler/readme.txt

 There are no FAQ just yet

 == Screenshots ==
-1. New look for Wp login page with login page styler, For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>
+1. New look for Wp login page with login page styler

 2. Detailed info on Login page customization

 3. Customized look of wp-login page

-4. Settings page of login page styler
+4. Customized look of wp-login page

+5. Customized look of wp-login page

+6. Customized look of wp-login page

+7. Customized look of wp-login page

+8. Customized look of wp-login page

+9. Customized look of wp-login page

+10. Customized look of wp-login page

+11. Settings page

 == Changelog ==
 Version 2.1 released.Added New Features